jsdp: a Java Stochastic DP Library: Introduction

 In ``Reminiscences about the origins of linear programming'' \cite{Dantzig_1982} Dantzig stressed the pivotal role that declarative modelling --- the ability to state objectives and constraints in clear terms, as opposed to developing ad-hoc heuristics for generating solutions - played in the development of (Linear) ``Programming;'' a tool he developed to ``compute more rapidly a time-staged deployment, training and logistical supply program.''

 Powell recently remarked that the field of mathematical programming has benefited tremendously from a common canonical framework consisting of decision variables, constraints, and an objective function, while stochastic optimisation has not enjoyed this common declarative framework \cite{Powell_2016}.
-In other words, whilst declarative modelling has been a staple of Operations Research since these early days, to the best of my knowledge, no declarative modelling framework has been developed for Stochastic Dynamic Programming.
+In other words, whilst declarative modelling has been a staple of Operations Research since these early days, to the best of our knowledge, there is limited availability of declarative modelling frameworks for Stochastic Dynamic Programming.

-By leveraging declarative constructs --- lambda expressions, functional interfaces, collections and aggregate operators --- that have recently been implemented in Java to operationalise the MapReduce \cite{10.1145/1327452.1327492} framework, \texttt{jsdp} aims to tackle this gap and provide a general purpose Java library\footnote{The \texttt{jsdp} library is available at: \url{http://gwr3n.github.io/jsdp/}.} for modelling and solving Stochastic Dynamic Programs.
+By leveraging declarative constructs --- lambda expressions, functional interfaces, collections and aggregate operators --- that have been implemented in Java to operationalise the MapReduce \cite{10.1145/1327452.1327492} framework, \texttt{jsdp} aims to tackle this gap and provide a general purpose Java library\footnote{The \texttt{jsdp} library is available at: \url{http://gwr3n.github.io/jsdp/}.} for modelling and solving Stochastic Dynamic Programs.

 Our library exploits built-in parallelisation available in Java and paves the way towards a high level modelling framework that may seamlessly leverage BigData computing environments such as Hadoop and Apache Spark.
 In this sense, it contributes to Freuder's quest in Pursuit of the Holy Grail \cite{10.1145/242224.242304}: ``The user states the problem, the computer solves it.''